rust-lang-nursery/wg-verification/docs/consumers.md

 }
 ```

-Currently, there is no way of type-checking custom Rust code in a
+Currently, there is no way of type and borrow checking custom Rust code
-specific context.
-A possible work-around is to generate dummy Rust code
+in a specific context.
+A possible work-around is to generate dummy Rust
-that corresponds to specifications.
-For example, one could type-check
+code that corresponds to specifications.
+For example, one could
-the specifications of the function `max` by generating the following
+type-check the specifications of the function `max` by generating the
-function:
+following function:
 ```rust
 fn max__spec(a: u32, b: u32) -> u32 {
     let result = max(a, b);